replicatedhq/replicated-docs/docs/enterprise/snapshots-troubleshooting-backup-restore.md

 #### Solution

-If this is the case, Replicated recommends that you either upgrade to Velero 1.12.2 or later, or downgrade to a version earlier than 1.12.0.
+Replicated recommends that you either upgrade to Velero 1.12.2 or later, or downgrade to a version earlier than 1.12.0.

 ## Snapshot Creation is Failing